A pair of large Imari vases made of porcelain, 19th century

 They originate from a villa on Lake Como, dating from the last quarter of the 19th century, and are in excellent condition, with minimal loss of enamel thanks to the original firing process.

-Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
-The next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Notable and interesting are antique pieces in Rococo style and Louis XV.
+Next is Baroque, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl.
+These were highly ornate pieces meant to radiate splendor and play a significant role in luxury.
 Exclusive materials were selectively used to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the past.
-The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a lasting mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and bas-reliefs.
-It can certainly be said that these were quite distinctive products, but they also opened up new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-This style also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.
+Today, we can see how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, flourishing in the 15th and 16th centuries, which left a significant mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
+It can be said that these were quite distinctive products, but they also opened up new possibilities, such as in the construction of cupboards and broadly speaking, chest furniture.
+This style also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
+It’s important to remember that furniture production was perceived differently in each country, giving each style its unique character.
 This is especially important when searching for an exclusive antique that suits your interior.

 The key to stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many counterfeits circulate on the market.
+And this is ultimately crucial for buyers, as the market is flooded with counterfeits.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have experts in art appraisal, history, and specialists from around the world at your disposal.

 Attributes / Details